What should be included in my pour over Will?

 Probate is the court-supervised proceeding that oversees the transfer of your accounts and property to beneficiaries.

 In California, only accounts and property owned solely in your name at your death are subject to probate.
-However,Trust accounts and property are not.
+Any and all property owned by your trust is not in your name and therefore is not subject to probate.
 Your Pour-Over Will directs your property outside your trust to be transferred into your trust at your death.

 One of the primary reasons to meet regularly with your California estate and trust attorney is to keep your estate below the California probate threshold.